smithlabcode/dnmtools/documentation/docs/levels.md

 * `fractional_meth` the fraction of "called" sites "called" methylated

 (If you want more information on these, please ask.)

+Among the above, many are included because they are needed for calculating the the "derived" statistics.
+For example, the `mean_agg` is used in the denominator for `mean_meth`, where the denominator is the number of covered sites.
+Why keep those raw statistics?
+Because it's essential if two different `levels` output files are combined.

 The final three values are the "levels" and are described in Schultz et al. (2012).
 This command should provide flexibility to compare